linkedbyair/filestack-streaming-media/README.md

 ## Walkthrough

-### `app/models/audio.rb`

-This model represents any audio that has been uploaded to the site.
+The `Audio` model represents any audio that has been uploaded to the site.
 The table has a column called `audio_url`, which stores the URL for the MP3 uploaded to Filestack.
 The table also has a column called `audio_stream_url` which will store the URL for an M3U8 which can be used to stream the media.

 When an Audio record is saved, if the `audio_url` value has changed (as reported by [`ActiveModel::Dirty`](https://api.rubyonrails.org/classes/ActiveModel/Dirty.html)) then a job `CreateStreamableMediaJob` runs.